sciabarra/sites12c-docker/README.md

 - A generic server running Linux.
 - Virtualbox.

+It can install Sites using both Oracle (XE) and HSQLDB

+Note.
+You can install Sites using HSQLDB.
+It is useful because HSQLDB is generally faster, you can do a backup of the whole enviroment just tarring a directory and you can snapshot a single image.

+However, given the dependency of Weblogic on OPSS, and OracleXE database running is still needed.

-Actually, modifying the scripts, many more options are available, since docker supports a large number of environments.
+Modifying the scripts, many more options are available, since docker supports a large number of environments.

 Once built, the images can be saved on the Amazon S3 web storage service.

 Scripts are provided to reuse the images without having to rebuild them.

+# Using this kit locally

+If you have a linux server with docker and docker-compose installed, simply clone this kit inside the server and execute steps 1,2,3.
+You will end up with an images and a docker-compose.yml you can use to launch sites.

-# Using this kit
+# Using this kit with Amazon

 Let's start with an overview of how to use this kit.
 A video demonstration of the steps will follow.